 Poor mental health is a major public health issue, affecting millions of people in their pursuit to lead optimal emotional, social, and professional lives.
-For example, depression and anxiety can worsen other medical conditions, often doubling overall healthcare costs, and resulting in a staggering loss of productivity at work and in the home.
-In underserved rural areas in Washington/sites/default/files/Premera%20RFA%20Cohort%201.pdf and Alaska, a severe shortage of mental health providers compounds these problems.
+Depression alone can worsen other medical conditions, often doubling over-all healthcare costs, and result in a significant decrease in quality of life and overall functioning.